-Steamed spinach topped with an egg fried in sesame oil, drizzled with soy sauce and minced scallion (also great over reheated brown rice if you've got any).
+- Steamed spinach topped with an egg fried in sesame oil, drizzled with soy sauce and minced scallion (also great over reheated brown rice if you've got any).

-Whole grain English muffin or puffed corn cakes topped with cottage cheese or Greek yogurt and sliced pear.
+- Whole grain English muffin or puffed corn cakes topped with cottage cheese or Greek yogurt and sliced pear.

-Gefilte fish and horseradish (traditional for Passover, but tasty, full of protein, and available in the Jewish section of most supermarkets).
+- Gefilte fish and horseradish (traditional for Passover, but tasty, full of protein, and available in the Jewish section of most supermarkets).

-Plain yogurt mixed with a dollop of mayo, Dijon mustard and minced chives, for dipping apple, fennel and celery.
+- Plain yogurt mixed with a dollop of mayo, Dijon mustard and minced chives, for dipping apple, fennel and celery.

-Avocado, romaine and grated Cheddar salad dressed with lemon juice and a drizzle of olive oil.
+- Avocado, romaine and grated Cheddar salad dressed with lemon juice and a drizzle of olive oil.

-Steamed frozen lima beans with a little butter, salt, and pepper.
+- Steamed frozen lima beans with a little butter, salt, and pepper.

 - Egg noodles and green peas tossed with cottage cheese (an heirloom Singer family recipeâ€”add frozen peas a few minutes before the noodles are done).

-Toasted whole-wheat mini pitas stuffed with hummus and sliced cucumber.
+- Toasted whole-wheat mini pitas stuffed with hummus and sliced cucumber.